Updates

 Goals

-The primary goal of our program is to provide fellows an opportunity to develop clinical expertise and the research skills necessary to become successful, independent clinical or laboratory investigators.
+The goal of our program is to develop fellows to be leaders in the field by providing them with the clinical and research skills necessary to become outstanding clinicians and successful independent investigators.
 Upon completion of this ACGME-accredited training program, fellows will meet the subspecialty certification requirements of the American Board of Pediatrics for pediatric hematology-oncology.
 This comprehensive clinical and research training program is ideal for candidates who wish to pursue a career in academic pediatric hematology-oncology.

 Strengths